 CDD financial problems can really only be helped in a few ways.
 One, an increase in demand for real estate within that district creates the needed revenue to cover bond payments.
 Or, as has happened in several instances, the bad debt along with the land and improvements on it are bought at such a large discount that the new owners are able to go in and build the community and sell homes at prices that rival those of foreclosures and short sales that have flooded the market.

-But while they may enjoy good financial health, The Villages CDD’s have come under attack by the IRS, which has had an investigation going on for a little over four years now looking into whether these CDD’s have been controlled and run according to the rules that are in place to keep them tax exempt.
+But while they may enjoy good financial health, The Villages CDD’s have come under attack by the IRS, which had an investigation going on for 8 years looking into whether these CDD’s were controlled and run according to the rules that are in place to keep them tax exempt.

-And then, just this week, Florida Governor Rick Scott signed an executive order setting in motion a review of all special districts in Florida by the Office of Policy and Budget.
+But the matter led to Florida Governor Rick Scott signing an executive order setting in motion a review of all special districts in Florida by the Office of Policy and Budget.

 According to the Governor: